 Will Adobe provide security updates for Flash Player after the end-of-life date?

 Adobe will not issue Flash Player updates or security patches after the EOL Date.
 We recommend that all users uninstall Flash Player before the EOL date (see manual uninstall instructions for Windows and Mac users).
-Users will be prompted by Adobe to uninstall Flash Player on their machines later this year and Flash-based content will be blocked from running in Adobe Flash Player after the EOL Date.
+As of mid-October 2020, users started being prompted by Adobe to uninstall Flash Player on their machines since Flash-based content will be blocked from running in Adobe Flash Player after the EOL Date.

 Discover Creative Cloud Apps